-Capital gains tax is the name given to the tax you have to pay on any profit you have made when selling something.
+Capital Gains Tax (or CGT) is the name given to the tax you have to pay on any profit you have made when selling something.
 Typical assets that incur capital gains tax include businesses, shares and second properties.

 Calculating what you need to pay however is not always straightforward.
 The amount you pay depends not only on the difference between what you paid for something and then what you sold it for but also how much you earn a year.
 Most people will pay either 10% or 20% on profits made above the yearly limit.
 The difference is determined by whether your earnings fall above or below the upper limit of the income tax basic rate band.

 Currently, the amount you can profit from tax free annually is £11,300 for the year 2017/18.
 There are also ways you can avoid paying on amounts over this.
 The most popular include tax wrappers such as ISAs or pensions.